quividi/vidicenter-api-documentation/docs/source/status.rst

 Optional arguments
 ------------------

-* ``active``: If specified as True, only the currently active alerts will be returned.
+* ``active``: if specified as True, only the currently active alerts will be returned.

 Site's alerts list